rancher/rancher-docs/docs/getting-started/installation-and-upgrade/installation-requirements/dockershim.md

 RKE clusters now support the external Dockershim to continue leveraging Docker as the CRI runtime.
 We now implement the upstream open source community external Dockershim announced by [Mirantis and Docker](https://www.mirantis.com/blog/mirantis-to-take-over-support-of-kubernetes-dockershim-2/) to ensure RKE clusters can continue to leverage Docker.

+RKE2 and K3s clusters use an embedded containerd as a container runtime and are not affected.

 To enable the external Dockershim in versions of RKE before 1.24, configure the following option.

 ```